Most of us won’t leave the house in the morning until we have had something to eat.

 Understanding the difference between these two is one way of getting the best from your machine.

-The idea is to achieve a beautiful and tasty gold brown color on either side of your bread.
+The idea is to achieve a beautiful and tasty gold-brown color on either side of your bread.

 That means checking the size and weight of the bread or bagel before inserting it into the toaster.

 In some brands, you can still use the ‘toast’ setting for bagels by extending the set time.
-Newer versions and models come with adjustments features where you can give your toaster an exact function.
+Newer versions and models come with adjustment features where you can give your toaster an exact function.

 In short, choosing the right setting on your toaster depends on the bread size.
-Let’s say you have English muffins, adjust the time on your toaster to extend further, or apply the toaster setting.
+Let’s say you have English muffins, adjust the time on your toaster to extend further or apply the toaster setting.

 Proper Use of the Bagel Setting